EdgeX-Camera-Management/edgex-examples/application-services/custom/camera-management/README.md

    ```
       where `your-local-ip-address` is the ip address of the machine running the rtsp server.

    b.
-Under the `ports` section, find the one for port 8554 and change the host_ip from 127.0.0.1 to either 0.0.0.0 or the ip address you put in the previous step.
+Under the `ports` section, find the entry for port 8554 and change the host_ip from 127.0.0.1 to either 0.0.0.0 or the ip address you put in the previous step.
 6. (Optional) If onvif cameras are being used, please refer to the [Edgex Onvif device service](https://github.com/edgexfoundry/device-onvif-camera/blob/main/doc/guides/CustomStartupGuide.md) documentation to run the onvif device service with camera credentials.

 7. Run the following `make` command to run the edgex core services along with the Onvif and Usb device services.
+Note: The `ds-onvif-camera` parameter can be ommited if no Onvif cameras are present and/or the `ds-usb-camera` parameter can be ommited if no usb cameras are present.
 ```shell
    make run no-secty ds-onvif-camera ds-usb-camera
 ```

-### 2. Start [Edge Video Analytics Microservice](https://www.intel.com/content/www/us/en/developer/articles/technical/video-analytics-service.html) running for inference.
+### 2. Start [Edge Video Analytics Microservice][evam] running for inference.

-Note: the port for EVAM result streams has been changed from 8554 to 8555 to avoid conflicts with device-usb-camera service.
+**Note:** The port for EVAM result streams has been changed from 8554 to 8555 to avoid conflicts with device-usb-camera service.

 ```shell
 # Run this once to download edge-video-analytics into the edge-video-analytics sub-folder,